HomeMy WebLinkAbout2024-02-20 Planning Board Minutes (Final)The Town of Danby

 1969-1986, thus addressing the concern put forward by resident Roaring in her email.

-There was no men on of any of the other structures (lean-tos, sheds etc) in the files.
+There was no mention of any of the other structures (lean-tos, sheds etc) in the files.
 The

-Town probably does not require inspec on of those structures before subdivision, but
+Town probably does not require inspection of those structures before subdivision, but

 such can be looked into prior to any Public Hearing.